henke37/window-follower/troubleshooting.md

 This is because filters on sources apply to all instances of the source on all scenes.

-## I updated OBS and the plugin no longer loads

-That's by design.
-Due to the black magic used in this plugin, changes in OBS may require adjusting the code in this plugin to match.

 ## I can't move the scene item

 This plugin moves the scene item for you.
 Use the boundrary settings to control where it can position the source.